-Now push and hold the encoder button down until the keyer responds with an R. Release the button and after a few seconds the keyer will respond with a ? (di-di-dah-dah-di-dit).
-A quick press on any of the three message pads (M1, M2, and M3) will cause the keyer to send an MT (dah-dah dah) which signifies that the message slots are eMpTy.
-We will cover message loading and other commands in a later section of this manual.
-If you have an RCA cable, plug one end into the RCA jack and monitor the other end with an ohmmeter.
-When you press the paddle you should see the meter move with Morse letters.
+Test command mode by pushing and holding the encoder button down until the keyer responds with an R. Release the button and after a few seconds the keyer will respond with a ? (di-di-dah-dah-di-dit).
+A quick press on any of the three message pads (M1, M2, and M3) will cause the keyer to send an MT (dah-dah dah) which signifies that the message slot is eMpTy.
+We will cover message loading on page 18 and commands on page 13.
+The keying output can be tested with an ohmmeter, you'll see continuity from RCA center pin to shield when pressing the paddles, be sure to connect the black lead to the shield.